AllyYL/casestudy/src/projects/bloom.md

 **Task**
 <br>

 The pre-generation flow needed just the right amount of structure.
 Too much friction, and users drop off; too little, and the AI outputs fall apart.
-Our goal was to design a lightweight, flexible scaffold that guided input without overwhelming—adaptable as the model matured.
+Our goal was to **design a lightweight, flexible input scaffold without overwhelming users—adaptable as the model matured**.

 **Action**
 <br>
 We began with a traditional static layout: a single page crammed with all input fields at once.
-It overwhelmed users and looked like a long, technical form.
+It overwhelmed users and looked like a form.

 <img alt="Screenshot of the initial pre-generation UI." src="/assets/images/InitialFlow.png">

 #### The initial pre-generation screen.

 <br>

-To improve clarity, we separated the steps into a multi-stage interface.
-But while this reduced cognitive load, it also introduced too much friction—feeling more like an endless onboarding flow than a creative entry point.

 Through testing and iteration, we landed on two more dynamic models:
 <ul>
-    <li>A pop-up module for guided image or text-based generation
+    <li>A pop-up multi-step flow for guided image or text-based generation
-	<li>A conversational entry flow
+	<li>A <strong>chat-based entry flow</strong> that scaffolded AI inputs through natural dialogue
 </ul>
 <br>